-Learn How to Pay Anonymously for Products and Services
+Learn How to Use Anonymous Payment Methods to Purchase Products and Services Online Anonymously.

 To be truly anonymous online means learning how to pay for services and products in some cases without revealing any private information about yourself.
 At Cogipas, we tout many free and open source privacy tools and techniques, but there are some occasions when you have to pay for good privacy protection.

 Any leading premium privacy service – whether a top VPN, privacy cleaning app, password manager, secure email or Usenet provider – will not keep logs of their users’ activities (a good thing).
 But to be truly anonymous, you should also not provide your real name, email or any other personally identifiable information (“PII”) even to these types of services.